kousuke-nakano/jQMC/README.md

 What sets **jQMC** apart:

-- It employs a resonating valence bond (RVB)-type wave function, such as the Jastrow Antisymmetrized Geminal (JAGP) wavefunction, which captures correlation effects beyond the conventional Jastrow-Slater wave function used in many other QMC codes.
+- It employs not only the standard Jatrow Slater determinant (JSD) wavefunction, but also the resonating valence bond (RVB)-type wave function, as known as Jastrow Antisymmetrized Geminal (JAGP) wavefunction, which captures correlation effects beyond the conventional JSD wave function used in many other QMC codes.
 - It features a state-of-the-art optimization algorithm, stochastic reconfiguration, that enables stable optimization of both the amplitudes and nodal surfaces of many-body wave functions at the variational level.
 - It implements the LRDMC method, providing a numerically stable approach to diffusion Monte Carlo calculations.
 - The use of adjoint algorithmic differentiation in `JAX` allows for efficient differentiation of many-body wave functions, facilitating the computation of atomic forces analytically.